mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 [Beolink](https://support.bang-olufsen.com/hc/en-us/articles/4411572883089-What-is-Beolink-Multiroom) is Bang & Olufsen's advanced multiroom audio solution.
 This integration supports Home Assistant's `media_player` grouping, but to fully benefit from Beolink, such as being able to join legacy devices not added in Home Assistant, custom actions have been defined.

+Attempting to execute an invalid Beolink action will result in either a Home Assistant error or an audible error indication from your device.

 #### `bang_olufsen.beolink_join`

 Join a Beolink experience.